Lee-Kwang-Min/namdong_ios/README.md

 ##### iTunes Connect #####
 https://itunesconnect.apple.com
 > NOTE:
 > Account registed at Sep 20, 2017.
-You have to renew every year for extend the contract.
+You have to renew every year for extend the developer program license.

 * Namsung
     * Mail: evermin@namsung.co.kr